jonasoesch/p9/5-implementation.md

 ## Prior art

 Many visualization tools have been created over the years and every tool addresses a different set of requirements and has different strengths and weaknesses.
-This section presents a very brief overview of the state of the art in visualization tools with a focus on the use of domain specific languages and animated transitions.
-A more in-depth overview of the state of the artof visualization tools can be found in a very recent paper by Mei et al. [@Mei-18:designspace].
+This section presents a very brief overview of the state of the art in visualization tools with a focus on the use of domain-specific languages and animated transitions.
+A more in-depth overview of the state of the art of visualization tools can be found in a very recent paper by Mei et al. [@Mei-18:designspace].

-### Domain specific languages
+### Domain-specific languages for visualization

 The number of useful chart types in data visualization is surprisingly limited.
 A review of some catalogs of chart type shows that it lies somewhere in the range between 40 and 200 [@Holtz:dataviz; @Ribecca:datavisualisation; @Schwabish:visualvocabulary; @:dataviz; @Russo-18:microsoftpower].
 When developing software for data visualization, an obvious approach is, therefore, to implement these basic chart types and make them configurable.
 A recent study on visualization tools [@Mei-18:designspace] shows that over the last three decades a majority of tools mentioned in the literature have used some sort of chart typology (see figure \ref{code-abstraction}).